NickP-88/ColourFilter/README.md

 The four sliders will set the colour balance and brightness.
 If the filter is off then it will turn on for a few seconds to preview your new setting.
 Colour settings can be turned down to 0 individually, however note that you are prevented from turning them all to 0 at the same time, as this would render the display completely blank.

 Filter mode is set by the middle button at the bottom of the window:

 **Time** will turn the filter on and off based on the **Start Time** and **End Time**, which can each be set with their drop-down boxes.
 **On** means the filter is always on regardless of the time.
 **Off** means the filter is always off regardless of the time.

 ## Config Settings

-There are 3 additional settings the user may want to adjust in the **config.cfg** file:
+There are 3 additional settings you may want to adjust in the **config.cfg** file:

 **CheckSeconds** is how frequently the time will be checked to see if the filter should be turned on or off.
 By default it is every 20 seconds.

 **EaseSteps** is how many steps the easing process will take.
 More steps means smoother easing.
 A value of 1 will turn the filter directly on and off with no easing.

 **StepTime** is the length of time in seconds between ease steps.
 50 ease steps at 0.1 seconds each will mean it takes 5 seconds to fully transition the filter on or off.
 You may choose larger values if you want a longer and smoother transition, or smaller values if you want a faster transition.

 Note that this ease time also applies to fading out previewed values.

 ## In Case of Emergency